contanpe/PSCI/Theory Paper.md

 TODO: Why does Energy use τ⁻¹ and not τ?
 What are you basing this upon silly?

-The simplest form of energy can be expressed as such:
+The simplest form of energy can be expressed as such (TO REDEFINE):

       τ⁻¹ * t = E,
 where: